- About NPMA

 "The outcomes from this session are extraordinarily important for the industry's future," said NPMA's outgoing CEO Bob Rosenberg.
 "And NPMA, PPMA and QualityPro have committed to building upon the discussions that will take place."

 The National Pest Management Association, a non-profit organization with more than 7,000 members, was established in 1933 to support the pest management industry's commitment to the protection of public health, food and property, reflected both in the continuing education of the pest control professional and the dissemination of timely information to homeowners and businesses.
-For more information, contact Janay Rickwalder at email@example.com , call 703-352-6762 or visit our professional and member website at www.npmapestworld.org.
+For more information, contact Rachel Dittman at firstname.lastname@example.org, call 703-352-6762 or visit our professional and member website at www.npmapestworld.org.